iddi/oocsi-python/README.md

 Python client library for [OOCSI](https://github.com/iddi/oocsi).
 OOCSI is a multi-platform communication framework that allows for easy messaging between clients.
 OOCSI is light-weight, message-oriented, allows for point-to-point messaging and broadcasting to channels (or topics).
 The Python client library allows to connect from Python to an OOCSI server and to communicate with other OOCSI clients, on Python or on different platforms such as plain Java, Processing, Android, Websocket or Arduino ESP.

 ## Installation
-Installing the OOCSI library is very straight-froward for Python:
+Installing the OOCSI library is very straight-forward for Python:

 ```bash
 pip install oocsi
 ```

 ## Usage
 To use OOCSI on Python, we first need to connect to OOCSI.
 Then we can send and receive messages.
-This example follows the channel send and receive example that can be found in rhe [examples](examples/) folder.
+This example follows the channel send and receive example that can be found in the [examples](examples/) folder.

 ### Connect
 The first step is to connect to a OOCSI server, either running on the local machine (see here how to do that) or on a publicly accessible server.
 To connect, you will need the server address and also create a unique handle for this client.
 This handle will be used to identify the client when other clients send messages to it.
 A handle is composed of ASCII characters, but cannot contain spaces.